-Boys' Shorts: Khaki walking shorts with white or solid-colored dark socks are a uniform option for males from the beginning of the school year to Fall Break and from Spring Break through the end of school year.
+Boys' Shorts: Khaki walking shorts are a uniform option for males throughout the school year.
 Acceptable fabrics for the shorts are cotton, polyester or poly-blend.
 No utility loops or patch pockets, extra zippers, Velcro, or extra seams.
 Shorts must be worn with a solid-colored black or dark brown dress belt.
 Dress belts with a simple clasp or open buckle designs are acceptable.
 Shorts should extend to just above the knee.

-Boys' Footwear: Boys may wear black or dark brown leather or simulated leather dress shoes in lace-up or loafer style (see examples in the Footwear document on our website).
+Boys' Footwear: Boys (high school and middle school) may wear all black athletic shoes or black leather or simulated leather dress shoes in lace-up or loafer style (see examples in the Footwear document on our website).
 As a reminder, dress shoes require periodic hand cleaning and polishing/conditioning.
-Cloth, canvas, plastic or athletic shoes are not uniform attire.
-Socks must be white or solid black, navy, or dark brown in color, extend above the ankle and be free of visible brand logos, patterns or decorations.
+Plastic shoes are not uniform attire.
+Socks must be all black in color, extend at least two inches above the ankle at crew length and be free of visible brand logos, patterns or decorations.
 Students with medical foot problems requiring special footwear should consult the "Medically-Necessary Footwear" document in the appendix.
-Middle school students may wear solid black athletic shoes.

 Boys' Hair: Hair should be neatly combed or styled.
 Hair must be above the top of the shirt collar.
 Hair should be styled so that it does not fall below the eyebrows or past the midpoint of the ear.
-Hair must be natural looking and conservative in its color and cut (no bleaching or unnatural streaking/highlighting, no artificial jet-black coloring, and no unnatural colors).
+Hair must be natural looking and conservative in its color and cut (no bleaching or unnatural streaking/highlighting, no artificial jet-black coloring, and no unnatural colors.
 Accommodations for religious reasons are permitted.